Kingussie: Shinty

-According to the Guinness Book of Records 2005, Kingussie is the world sport's most successful sporting team of all time, winning 20 consecutive leagues and going four years unbeaten at one stage in the early 1990s.
+According to the 2005 Guinness World Records, Kingussie is the most successful sports club in the world, after 20 consecutive league wins and four unbeaten years in the 1990s.

 Tourism

 The main railway line to Inverness passes through from Edinburgh, Glasgow and points south.
 Kingussie railway station is about 200 yd southeast of the High Street.
 In the early 2000s, the TV series Monarch of the Glen was filmed in and around the area of Kingussie.
 Ardverikie Estate, where Monarch of the Glen was filmed, is about 12 mi from Kingussie.

 The Highland Wildlife Park is close by.
 The Highland Folk Museum is in Newtonmore, 3 mi from Kingussie.
 Kingussie is at the centre of a network of well maintained and waymarked footpaths; one of the most popular walks in the area is the ascent to Creag Bheag, a prominent hill overlooking its centre.

 Education

 There are two schools located in Kingussie.
 There is Kingussie Primary School, situated just off the High Street at the southern end of the village, which caters for children in Nursery and P1-P7 (around age 3 to age 12).
 After P7, most children will normally then transfer to the local Kingussie High School.
 The school building dates from 1876.
 The current school roll is 16 children in Nursery and 84 primary school pupils.

 Kingussie High School is the secondary school in Kingussie.
 It serves pupils from S1-S7 (which is usually around age 11 or 12, depending on when the child was born, to age 18).
 There are six associated primary schools, Aviemore, Alvie (Kincraig), Dalwhinnie, Gergask (Laggan), Kingussie and Newtonmore.
 Primary 7 pupils from these associated schools will automatically transfer to Kingussie High School after summer, unless the pupil moves to another catchment area, or gets a placement request accepted at another school.
 There are records to suggest that there has been a secondary school in Kingussie since the time of the Columban missionaries, but the current building dates from 1970.
 A new extension was built and originally was supposed to be finished in February 2013, and, after another delay in August, officially opened on 20 September 2013.
 The extension added 9 more classrooms, a new entrance, a new social area, more car parking space, as well as a new Pupil Support Unit, which caters for pupils with additional support needs or pupils who need more support with their learning or attendance in school.
 Before the new Pupil Support Unit extension was built, many pupils with complex needs had to go outside the Badenoch and Strathspey area for their education.
 The current school roll is estimated at over 400 pupils, although this figure is expected to rise to over 500 in the coming years.
 The school motto is "Du Dichiollach", which is Gaelic for "with diligence".